ToasterTheBrave/clover/design-document.md

 #### Example System
 In order to show the usefulness of Clover, we need a test system that we can monitor and into which we can inject failure.
 This system exists outside of Clover and simulates a real-world architecture like would be seen in a common web application.

 The example system consists of a Nginx load balancer to direct traffic between 4 application servers.
-Each application server makes a call to a MySQL Database, as well as to an Elasticsearch Cluster.
-The data collected from these two data stores is returned to the user, and the response time of the request is our watched metric.
+Each application server makes call to a MySQL Database and/or an Elasticsearch Cluster depennding on the page requested.
+The data collected from these two data stores is returned to the user, and the response time of the request is our trigger.

 ![Example System](https://raw.githubusercontent.com/truppert/clover/master/example-system.png)